privacyidea/privacyidea/doc/configuration/tokenconfig/u2f.rst

 Facets
 ~~~~~~

-If specifying the AppId as the FQDN you will only be able to authenticate at
+If specifying the AppId as the FQDN, you will only be able to authenticate at
 the privacyIDEA server itself or at any application in a sub directory on the
 privacyIDEA server.
 This is OK, if you are running a SAML IdP on the same
 server.